 A million years ago....

-He had married, thought they were happy, but there were fights and ....
+He had married, thought they were happy.
+She bore him two sons.
+But there were fights and ....

 He went into the flat he’d soon lose and began to pack.
 He had more clothes than a suitcase would hold.
 He had boxes, because somewhere he knew...and began to pack.